nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 Analyse in wireshark
 ------------------------------

+After extracting all pcap files to the folder is up to the investigator to analise the traffic generated when the network card was connected to the network.
+To do this you will need a program similar to wireshark pre-installed (wireshark.org).
+So the analysis process envolves the following steps:

+**Locate and open the relevant .pcap files*

+Delve inside the extracted pcap directory.
+If you do not have the wireshark program installed on the system, please head to wireshark.org, download it and install it.
+If you have wireshark already installed on the system you will see the wireshark icons in each pcap files.

+So double click the file you need to analise in windows explorer:

 .. figure:: img/network_0017.jpg
    :alt: Change
    :align: center

    Change

+**Start analysing traffic**

+The wireshark interface will open with all the traffic collected.
+Please change the visualization and apply the wireshark filters as needed.
+Giving your forensic agenda, explore and search...:

 .. figure:: img/network_0018.jpg
    :alt: Change
    :align: center

    Change

+**Example of time visualization applied in wireshark**

+Example of a network traffic analysis.
+Cloud traffic is dissected:

 .. figure:: img/network_0019.jpg
    :alt: Change